 See the same star power on TV with less power.
-ENERGY STAR certified TVs use up to 30% less power than conventional models.
+ENERGY STAR qualified TVs use roughly 20% less power than conventional models.

-Dial down energy costs by reducing the brightness of a TV set—it cuts its power use by as much as 25%.
+Dial down energy costs by reducing the brightness of a TV set—it can cut power use by as much as 15%.

 Many TVs use energy when off and in standby mode.
-Don't stand by and let this happen.
-Choose ENERGY STAR TVs to save energy when "on" and "off."
+ENERGY STAR TVs must use less than 1 watt of energy in standby mode, so you’re saving money when the TV is both “on” and “off.”

-New cable, satellite, and telecom set-top boxes that carry the ENERGY STAR are at least 30% more efficient than conventional models.
+Cable, satellite, and telecom set-top boxes that carry the ENERGY STAR label are, on average, 45% more efficient than conventional models.